-Driving privileges may be denied, suspended, and/or revoked under Section 4507.061 of the Ohio Revised Code, for ten (10) consecutive absences or fifteen (15) days absence in any school term or semester.
-The Superintendent of Schools may request this action for one of the following reasons: absent without legitimate excuse from the school you are to attend for more than ten (10) consecutive school days or for at least fifteen (15) total school days during a term or semester; OR withdrawn from school; OR suspended or expelled for the use or possession of alcohol and/or a drug abuse.
+Driving privileges may be denied, suspended, and/or revoked on school grounds for ten (10) consecutive absences or fifteen (15) days absence in any school term or semester.
+The Superintendent of Schools or designee may request this action for one of the following reasons: absent without legitimate excuse from the school you are to attend for more than ten (10) consecutive school days or for at least fifteen (15) total school days during a term or semester; OR withdrawn from school; OR suspended or expelled for the use or possession of alcohol and/or a drug abuse.